 If there is a way to do more with fewer resources (time, money, people, etc), who wouldn’t take it?
 Resource management is the heartbeat of management, and the idea of smart work is getting work done using the minimum resource.
 Smart work seeks to save time, money, energy etc. preserving and ensuring efficient use of an organisation’s resources.

 Smart work simply requires a lot of thinking, thus creating the need to be innovative and creative.
 As you constantly think of the most efficient way to get work done over and over again, you ultimately build your creativity.

 Reinventing the wheel and always looking for the smartest ways to complete a task introduces fun into work, especially with routine tasks, creating the urge to want to go over and over again.
 Work soon becomes fun… 🥰 This can impact the bottom line positively.

 The Big Question

 One may ask- what then happens to all the rewards and recognition that accompany hard work?
 Is there still a place for hard work?

-Without concluding, there is definitely a place for hard work.
+Without reaching a conclusion, there is definitely a place for hard work.
 We also think that success is wrapped in the combination of hard work and smart work.
 With the former being the event that produces the latter.